takahirohonda/portfolio-site-jekyll/_drafts/vocabulary.md

 of, relating to, or forming a ring

 **Usage**

-- What happens on June 10, 20121 will be an nnular solar eclipse
+- What happens on June 10, 20121 will be an annular solar eclipse
 - an annular skin lesion
 </details>